 "We appreciate the support of our regulators in this process and we'll keep you updated on the transaction as we are working hard to close as quickly as possible," Henry said, according to American Banker.

-The Fed declined to comment to the publication Tuesday.
+The Fed wouldn't comment to the publication Tuesday.
 But Green Dot did.

 "We’re unable to provide details of our correspondence with our regulators, but Green Dot’s inability to receive approval should not be viewed as reflecting negatively on Republic’s Tax Refund Solutions business in any way, nor does it affect our ability to continue providing high quality services to our TPG clients," the company said in a statement.
 "While we are disappointed to receive this news, this does not change our strategy to invest in our tax processing platform business to allow for long-term, sustainable growth."